No one likes to wait. But this often happens in the peer review process.

 The good, the bad, and the crazy of waiting to get published

-Authors often have little or no idea how long they should wait.
-Consequently they often end up waiting for far longer than they need to.
+Authors often have little or no idea how long peer review takes, and how long they should wait before doing something.
+And they often end up waiting longer than they need to.

 Some waiting it to be expected but if it’s getting too long: Don’t wait, communicate!

 Some waited over 5 years to get published

 A 2016 survey by Nature Research (see image below) showed some 30% of authors ended up waiting 6 months to 1 year for their articles to be published.
 In 37% of cases the wait was 1–2 years.